 Familiarise yourself with diamond quality basics, but don’t get too hung up on the jargon – a trustworthy jeweller will help you find the best diamond grade for your budget.
 Want to learn more?
 Read our 5 Most Asked Diamond Questions.

-If you know she wants a big ring but you have a small budget, buy her a diamond cluster ring.
+If you know she wants a big ring but you have a smaller budget, opt for a diamond cluster ring.
 This means that the ring is made of lots of small diamonds grouped together, rather than one solitaire diamond.
 Several small diamonds will actually cost you less than one big one.
-For instance, the below ring looks stunning but costs less than £600 – click on it to find out more.
+For instance, the below ring has impressive magnitude, but costs less than £800.

 It’s vital that your wedding ring sits comfortably next to your engagement ring.

 You can mix metals The first thing you should know is that your wedding band and engagement rings don’t have to be made of matching colour metals.
-It’s fine to have a yellow gold engagement ring and a white gold or platinum wedding ring, or the other way round.
+It’s fine – and actually quite fashionable – to have ‘mismatching’ metals.
 Queen Elizabeth II’s rings are perfect proof that this is acceptable etiquette!

 It’s OK to mix and match different vintage styles as long as the designs are along the same lines.
 Just try to avoid extreme differences in design eras, to not clash.
-For instance, a classic gemstone engagement ring can look great with a diamond eternity wedding band.
-But an ornate Victorian style halo engagement ring might not go that well with a modern wedding ring with geometric lines.
+For instance, a classic gemstone engagement ring can look great with a diamond eternity wedding band, but an ornate Victorian style halo engagement ring might not go that well with a modern, geometric wedding ring.

 4. Some solutions to engagement rings that don’t fit together with a wedding band

 If you have an engagement ring with a large stone or an unusual shape, it can leave a gap between itself and the wedding band.
 This is because it pushes your wedding ring away.
-Apart from not looking great, it could feel uncomfortable.
+As well as not looking the best, it could also feel uncomfortable.

 Here are 2 easy fixes to this problem: